apache/pdfbox-docs/content/support.md

  - Upload files to a host that requires registration to read the file.
  - Create an issue in the JIRA issue tracker and then go on vacation so you won't repond to our questions / suggestions.
  - Ask "how to" questions in the JIRA issue tracker.
 Ask such questions on the mailing lists, on stackoverflow.com, and look at the sample and the test code in the sources.
- - Attach PDF files with confidential and/or personal data (name, DoB, bank data, health data, SSN) without getting permission from the client and/or the people mentioned on the PDF
+ - Attach PDF files with confidential and/or personal data (name, DoB, bank data, health data, SSN, photograph) without getting permission from the client and/or the people mentioned on the PDF
  - Create issues about obsolete PDFBox versions

 <p class="alert alert-info">We can sometimes solve problems without having the PDF, but it is difficult.</p>